the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 ### 🛠️ T2: Tools, or What the Agent Does

-Many teams stop at "does it sound smart?"
+Many teams stop at
+> "Does it sound smart?"

-and forget to ask: "does it _do_ the right _thing?_"
+and forget to ask
+> "Does it _do_ the right _thing?_"

-While Text covers how an agent speaks, Tool evaluation is the critical next step to verify what an agent does.
+While Text covers how an agent speaks, Tool evaluation is the critical next step to verify the specific things an agent does.
-This is where you validate its core capabilities.

 Tools are what help **distinguish your AI agent's capabilities** from a typical chatbot.

 If the LLM is your agent's brain, tools are its _brawn_.

-It goes without saying that you'll want to be very intentional about which tools your agent calls in various query scenarios.
+And you'll want to be very intentional about which tools your agent calls in various query scenarios.

-Going back to our `bugtriager`:
+#### Going back to `bugtriager`

-You have your main app running at `main_app`, saving logs to a logfile on the fly.
+Let's say you're running your `main_app` locally, saving logs to a logfile on the fly.

 Your agent has a `check_logs` tool to inspect these logs at runtime.